DynamoDS/DynamoPrimer/04_The-Building-Blocks-of-Programs/4-3-1_booleans.md

 At the most basic level, Dynamo has a boolean battery which functions as a light switch for logical operations:

 ![bool](images/4-3/4-3-1/01-battery.png)
-> The boolean battery in Dynamo is a basic radio button, toggling between true and false.
+> The boolean battery is a basic radio button, toggling between true and false.